 Mark Zuckerberg, CEO of Facebook, testified before the United States Congress yesterday about Facebook’s response to the Cambridge Analytics data scandal.
+We’ve collected the details data scientists should know about the Zuckerberg testimony.

 In a nutshell: